BetaHuhn/cf-worker-redirect/README.md

 - **Simple to integrate** - *Integrate it with existing sites using Cloudflare*
 - **Easy to manage** - *Redirects are stored in Workers KV*
 - **Supports URL parameters** - *URL parameters are appended to the target URL if not already present*
+- **Works in front of an existing website** - *If no redirect is found it can pass the request to the origin*

 ## 🚀 Get started